What Services Do We Provide?

 Irritable bowel syndrome (IBS) is a common functional disorder of the intestines.
 A functional disorder means that the muscles of the organs are functioning abnormally.
 IBS affects as many as one in five people in the US.

-Inflammatory bowel disease (IBO) is a group of conditions that cause inflammation of the intestine and result in abdominal pain and diarrhea.
-IBO involves ulcerative colitis and Crohn’s disease, which affect different areas of the stomach but share many of the same symptoms.
+Inflammatory bowel disease (IBD) is a group of conditions that cause inflammation of the intestine and result in abdominal pain and diarrhea.
+IBD involves ulcerative colitis and Crohn’s disease, which affect different areas of the stomach but share many of the same symptoms.
 Crohn’s disease is a chronic condition with no cure, but many cases of ulcerative colitis can be cured by surgically removing the colon.

 Hepatitis B is a liver infection caused by a viral infection that can become a serious, chronic condition and may permanently damage the liver.
 This infection is spread through the blood and other bodily fluids of an infected person and can be transmitted through shared needles, sexual contact or even traveling to contaminated areas of the world.